 For the Daily Telegraph, a last chance to holiday with a teen ready to flee the family nest was the theme, and a visit to the historic live action theme-park Puy du Fou, and the epic Cinescenie light show, was the highlight.

 French Entrée magazine wanted to write about France’s best theme parks, so we arranged visits to Futuroscope and Puy do Fou during a stay with Siblu on in Charente Maritime.

 The Sunday Times, Sun and Mail on Sunday were among the newspapers writing about great deals to France this summer, including Siblu in a number of great deals round ups.

 Siblu also has a caravan sales business for people looking to buy a holiday home in France.
 They wanted to give potential customers an insight into what it means to own a static caravan in France, so I created a number of testimonial films to tell the stories of existing owners.
-These have received thousands of views, helping Siblu on their way to reaching their sales target for 2015.
+These have received thousands of views, helping Siblu on their way to hitting their sales targets.

 …see more of my video work here

 To find out more about the PR campaigns I have worked on, please contact me using the form below.